misterfourtytwo/filler/memory-bank/activeContext.md

 ## Current Focus: Test Suite Fixes for GitHub Pages Deployment ✅ COMPLETED

-**Status**: Successfully fixed test suite issues and pushed changes to trigger GitHub Actions deployment.
+**Status**: Successfully fixed test suite issues with MAJOR improvements and pushed changes to trigger GitHub Actions deployment.

 ### What Was Accomplished